BRL-CAD/bext/README.md

 git clone --depth=1 --recursive --shallow-submodules https://github.com/starseeker/bext
 ```

 This is primarily useful if you want to do all the downloading at once up front or you are preparing to work in an environment without an internet connection.
-If you don't recurse through submodules when cloning, the configure step will populate those submodule directories needed based on the build settings.
-That deferring of the submodule downloads means you then must have internet access at configure time to use the normal workflow.

 # USE_* Options